alexanderkozlenko/cotopaxi/doc/topics/cli-deploy.md

 <p />

 - `--profile`
-The path to the deployment profile or profiles that specify documents eligible for updates, based on schema [`profile.schema.json`](https://alexanderkozlenko.github.io/cotopaxi/schemas/profile.schema.json).
+The path to the deployment profile or profiles that specify documents eligible for updates, based on schema [`profile.schema.json`](https://alexanderkozlenko.github.io/cotopaxi/schemas/profile.schema.json) (globbing patterns are supported).

 <p />